todd-duck/duck-clinic/readme.md

 **OPTIONAL:** You can use a '-d' flag to run in a detached mode and not dedicate your terminal session.
 However, the application takes about 60 seconds to fully start.

-You can alsp build a container image (if you have a docker daemon) using the Spring Boot build plugin:
+**OPTIONAL:** You can alsp build a container image (if you have a docker daemon) using the Spring Boot build plugin:

 ```bash
 ./mvnw spring-boot:build-image